The following are Valentine's Day tips from the American Academy of Pediatrics (AAP). Please feel

 spend time alone with your young child or teen doing something she enjoys

-child or teen.
-Think about making Valentine’s Day cards together with your
+to your older child or teen.
+Think about making Valentine’s Day cards

 - Mark family game